-In line with many countries, South Africa has a number of urban areas that are impoverished and suffering from extensive urban decay.
+Similar to many other countries, South Africa has a number of urban areas that are impoverished and suffering from extensive urban decay.
 In order to address these problems and maintain existing infrastructure, governments internationally have increasingly used tax measures to support efforts aimed at regenerating these urban areas.

-In 2003, the Minister announced a tax incentive in the form of an accelerated depreciation allowance under section 13 quat to promote investment in designated inner cities.
-Currently, 15 of these cities have one or more demarcated UDZs within its boundaries making up a total of 16 UDZs.
-The core objectives of the allowance are to address dereliction and dilapidation in South Africa's largest cities and to encourage urban renewal and development by promoting investment by the private sector in the construction or improvement of commercial and residential buildings, including low-cost housing units situated within demarcated UDZs.
+In 2003, the Minister announced a tax incentive in the form of an accelerated depreciation allowance under section 13quat which sought to promote investment in designated inner cities.
+The core objectives of the allowance are to address dereliction and dilapidation in South Africa's largest cities and to encourage urban renewal and development within these cities.
+This is achieved by promoting investment by the private sector in the construction or improvement of commercial and residential buildings, including low-cost housing units situated within demarcated UDZs.
 The allowance is also intended to encourage investment in highly populated areas, central business districts or inner-city environments and areas with existing urban transport infrastructure for trains, buses or taxis.
+Currently, 15 cities in South Africa have one or more demarcated UDZs within its boundaries making up a total of 16 UDZs.